 On the west of the island of La Palma near Tazacorte, you will find several marinas with yacht charters available.
 This is good for sailing around the island but for the more adventurous, heading east and island hopping to the other Canary Islands.

-Where it comes to charter yachts you can hire a motor cruiser, a monohull sailing yacht or a catamaran.
-Each has their benefits.
+Where it comes to charter yachts you can rent a motor cruiser, a monohull sailing yacht, or a catamaran.
+Each has its benefits.

 Motor Yacht Charter

 A motorboat charter can be just the way to chill out and enjoy life afloat on a luxury yacht.
 The wind doesn't stop you from going too far in any direction as upwind or down you still have the 'D-sails' pushing you.
 Motorboats come in a variety of sizes but all are well-appointed, often with en suite toilets and showers in all the cabins.
 These can cost anything from €450 per day and up.